-\ The increase in FTE Employees is due to the addition of the Madison Meadow Athletic Center and the Club Rec after school program.
+- The increase in FTE Employees is due to the addition of the Madison Meadow Athletic Center and the Club Rec after school program. - The decrease in FTE Employees is due to furloughing part-time employees during the COVID-19 pandemic.